 One option is to buy U.S. Bank Rewards Cards.
-They can be used anywhere Visa debit cards are accepted worldwide and work just like a debit card.
-Cards are available online in the denomination of your choice — from $25 to $1,500.
+They can be used anywhere Visa debit cards are accepted in the United States and work just like a debit card.
+Cards are available online in the denomination of your choice — from $25 to $1,000.
 Not only is it convenient for you, but it provides employees with instant reinforcement and lets them choose a reward that’s meaningful to them.

 5. Make sure it works for your company.